Tis the Season to be Hateful

-I’ve never managed to discover whether that story is true or not, and I initially thought in any case that it was an odd thing to do.
-But lately I’ve come to conclude that it isn’t that odd at all, because in a way British society does something similar every year, when the homeless suddenly become a subject worthy of media attention in the lead up to Christmas.
+I’ve never discovered whether that story is true or not, but British society does something similar every year when the homeless suddenly become a subject worthy of media attention in the lead up to Christmas.

 Judging from the almost ritualistic way that the homeless will appear on tv and the radio, a recently arrived alien would be forgiven for believing that people only become homeless during December, and then go back to their houses again, after providing the rest of us with as a kind of bleak seasonal counterpoint to the Rabelaisian levels of consumption with which we celebrate the birth of the Messiah.